mkemeter/cyHANA/README.md

 - Establish connection to SAP HANA (Cloud)
 - Load all nodes and edges of an existing (homogeneous) graph workspace

+## Download
+The latest (bleeding edge) package can be downloaded in the [packages section](https://github.com/mkemeter/cyHANA/packages).
+Check the `Assets` list for the latest jar file.

 ## Installation
 After getting the latest JAR package, you can install the plugin using the [Cytoscape App Manager](http://manual.cytoscape.org/en/stable/App_Manager.html).